 HOMEOPATHY FOR RHEUMATOID ARTHRITIS

-BEST HOMEOPATHIC TREATMENT AND REMEDIES FOR ARTHRITIS IN SYDNEY, AUSTRALIA
+BEST HOMEOPATHIC TREATMENT & REMEDIES FOR ARTHRITIS IN SYDNEY, AUSTRALIA

 Rheumatoid arthritis (RA) is a chronic condition that causes the lining of your joints or other body areas to become inflamed.
 As it progresses, it further damages the tendons, ligaments, cartilage, and bone in your joints.
 It may also damage other areas of the body, including the lungs or blood vessels.
 About 1% of the population has RA, with women about 3 times more likely than men to get it.
 Although it can occur at all ages, people most often develop RA between the ages of 25 and 50 years.